hyperledger-archives/iroha-docker/README.md

 ## 2. iroha

-This container based on iroha-dev image and include IROHA repository to make binaries for IROHA.
+This container is based on the iroha-dev image and includes the IROHA repository to make binaries for IROHA.

 ``` bash
 docker build -t hyperledger/iroha .
 ```

-You can run this container as below.
+You can run this container as below:

 ``` bash
 docker run -d --name iroha hyperledger/iroha